CocoaMSX/CocoaMSX/README.md

 System Requirements
 -------------------

-Intel-based Mac running OS X version 10.6 (Snow Leopard) and higher; 10.7 (Lion) or higher recommended.
+Mac OS 10.7 or higher required.
+Version 1.45 (and older) will also run on OS X 10.6.

 Support and Updates
 -------------------